AIHubCentral/docs/assets/RVC Voice Changer/Local/Deiteris' W-Okada Fork.md

 #### Colab

+!!!danger
+You need the Google Colab Paid Tier to run this, as it uses a Web User Interface, else you could risk getting disconnected or getting banned off Colab.
+!!!

 Go <u>[here](https://colab.research.google.com/github/deiteris/voice-changer/blob/master-custom/Colab_RealtimeVoiceChanger.ipynb)</u>

 Then run all the needed cells one by one, create an ngrok account which is for free.
 After you started "server ngrok", an URL will be created - you open that URL, and that's where the voice changer will be on.